Seed Grant Program

 In 2019, the North American Society for Cardiovascular Imaging established an annual US$10,000 Seed Grant.
 NASCI recognizes the challenges of starting an academic career and aims to assist its members in charting a successful career path.
 This year, we are soliciting grant applications in the areas of Cardiovascular CT and MR.

-The NASCI development and education fund, in collaboration with the NASCI research and awards committee, and the NASCIent committee oversees the grant administration.
+The NASCI Research & Development Fund Committee, in collaboration with the NASCI Research & Awards Committee, and the Trainee Committee oversees the grant administration.

 Eligibility